Iddo Harel joined Ross Feller Casey in 2012 and has worked on a series of significant cases that have resulted in multimillion-dollar recoveries.

-Most recently, Harel in April 2016 assisted founding partner Robert Ross in winning a $44.1 million verdict on behalf of a woman who suffered a brain injury as a result of medical negligence.
+Harel, now a partner, recently assisted founding partner Robert Ross in winning a $44.1 million verdict on behalf of a woman who suffered a brain injury as a result of medical negligence.
 According to The Legal Intelligencer, the outcome in Tate v.
-Hospital of the University of Pennsylvania is the biggest verdict in Pennsylvania this
+Hospital of the University of Pennsylvania was the biggest verdict in Pennsylvania that year.

 Among other noteworthy cases, Harel recently assisted Ross and founding partner Matt Casey obtain: